dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **What is a user?**

 You need to add users to your managed cluster to allow them to log into their monitoring environments.
-User access rights are controlled by the User Group they are assigned to.
+User access rights are controled by the User Group they are assigned to.

 **When would you create a new user?**

 User are created to allow access.
 User accounts should be specific to individual users.
 When a new user needs access you should create them their own account and not use shared accounts.
 By leveraging API calls you could automate this process and allow self-service style registrations.

 **How do you create a new user?**

-Assuming you are not using any user integration then users can be created using the Cluster Management Console but this can be cumbersome if you have a large amount to manage.
+Assuming you are not using any user integration then users can be created using the Cluster Management Console, but this can be cumbersome if you have a large amount to manage.

 In this exercise we will create a new user and assign it to our previously created user group via an API call.